sanketg99/Placement_Cell_Application/README.md

 # Placement_Cell_APP
-This placement cell web application is created for users/employees to manage interviews of students, and allocate students to companies interviews.
+This placement cell web application is created for users/employees to manage interviews of students, and allocate students to company interviews.
 It is built using NodeJs, ExpressJs, MongoDB, EJS and JavaScript.

 ## ⚙️ Functionality